Teach For America Colorado now offers an additional pathway into the classroom through a two-year teacher training fellowship.

 Compensation and Program Cost

-As a Launch Fellow, you will be employed by a school and receive the same salary ($24,000 - $30,000), vacation, and health benefits as other teacher residents in the district.
-You will also be enrolled as a student Relay Graduate School of Education’s two-year residency program.
+As a Launch Fellow, you will be employed by a school and receive the same salary ($24,000 - $35,000), vacation, and health benefits as other teacher residents in the district.
+You will also be enrolled as a student in one of our university partner’s two-year residency program.

 Who We Look For